Young People's Zone

 -The service has an easy to use and accessible complaints procedure.
 We will explain this to all children, young people and adults accessing the service.
 If a young person wishes to make a complaint about their experience of the helpline they will be encouraged to do so.
 This will not affect their rights to continue to access advocacy support.
 The complaint will be taken seriously and investigated

 - Advocates will always promote empowerment wherever possible from the beginning of the advocacy relationship with children and young people.
 Advocates will do this through telling young people about their rights and supporting young people to take opportunities to develop skills to self-advocate.

 Always Heard is funded by the Department for Education

-Coram Voice's Always Heard service is funded under the Department for Education's contract to provide an Advocacy Safety Net and Advice Service (England) for Children and Young People.
+Coram Voice's Always Heard service delivers the Department for Education's Advocacy Safety Net and Advice Service (England) for Children and Young People.

 Always Heard is the only national service in England that can provide safety net advocacy support to children and young people who cannot access the local support they are entitled to.

 Find out more about the the work of Always Heard by reading our report Always Heard: The First 12 months.